twitter/communitynotes/documentation/contributing/diversity-of-perspectives.md

 We are constantly evaluating ways to improve this approach (and [welcome suggestions](./feedback.md)) This current method has shown promising results in helping find quality notes: in surveys of people on Twitter in the US, the majority of respondents found notes that earned a status of "Helpful" by Community Notes contributors to be “somewhat” or “extremely” helpful — this includes people from across the political spectrum.

+In addition to the approach described here, we also work to understand specifically how helpful notes are to people from different political perspectives.
+For example, by analyzing Twitter’s follow, like, and retweet graphs.
+It's important to note that these analyses don't directly impact the ratings of specific notes.
+Instead, they serve as a quality measure that links to specific notes and aids in refining our open-source algorithms.
+[Learn more here](../under-the-hood/guardrails.md).

 If you're interested in the math and code powering Community Notes, take a look at our [Note Ranking: Under the Hood](../under-the-hood/note-ranking-code.md) section.